 My Experience With Mint Mobile

 I initially purchased the 3 month plan with 2GB of data and introductory pricing directly from Mint Mobile.
 I was charged $45 for the plan, $5 to ship the SIM card, plus an additional $3.57 in telecom taxes and fees.
 In total, the plan ended up costing me $53.57 for the 3 months of service.

 I used an unlocked 64 GB Motorola G4 Plus for the review.
 My service was maintained for over 4 months and I refilled my plan twice using Mint Mobile's single month plan with 2GB of data that is only available to current customers.
 My single month renewals cost me $35 plus tax each time I renewed them.
-That is significantly more expensive when compared to other providers that offer plans with the same amount of data The multi-month plans on the other hand offer some of the best value around.
+That is significantly more expensive when compared to other providers that offer plans with the same amount of data The multi-month plans, on the other hand, offer some of the best value around.
 (Update - since the review was first published, Mint Mobile discontinued its pay by the month plan option.)

 I received my 3 in 1 SIM card kit in the mail and set it aside where it went unopened for weeks.
 After about a month I received an email from Mint Mobile telling me that the SIM card needed to be activated within 45 days of purchase or it would become non-refundable and inactive.
 Since about 30 days had passed since ordering the SIM card I started the account creation and activation process.

 Account Registration, Porting My Number In and Line Activation

-Mint Mobile is another provider that lets you activate your service before you create an online account.
+Mint Mobile lets you activate your service before you create an online account.
 The online account creation was the next step that I was prompted to take care of immediately after I activated my line of service.
 Mint Mobile requires you to have a strong password with a mandate to include at least one symbol in it.
 I used Dashlane to create a password for me.